anishumairaa/HPC-AI-UPM-Team-3/HOOMD-BLUE.md

 hoomd.sh'
 ```

 # Modifications to the code
+The number of nodes, walltime configuration, and benchmark steps were adjusted to optimize performance, allowing for a comparative analysis of the results to identify the most efficient configuration.

 # Reference Results
 ## Performance Metrics